-CPR skills needed to assist victims of all ages, including ventilation with a barrier device, a bag-mask device and oxygen.
-Use of an automated external defibrillator (AED).
-Relief of foreign-body airway obstruction (FBAO).
+CPR skills needed to assist victims of all ages, including ventilation with a barrier device, a bag-mask device and oxygen, use of an automated external defibrillator (AED), and relief of foreign-body airway obstruction (FBAO).
 Intended for participants who provide health care to patients in a wide variety of settings, including in-hospital and out-of-hospital.
 Designed for certified or non-certified, licensed or non-licensed healthcare professionals.
-Satisfactory/Unsatisfactory grading option is available.
-May be taken more than four times for credit.
+May be taken four times for credit.
 Recommended: Students should recertify in CPR every two years to maintain certification/license as an EMT, Paramedic, Nurse or MD.